CSCfi/csc-user-guide/docs/support/wn/data-new.md

 ## SD Desktop copy-paste functionality via Clipboard is now available, 7.3.2024
 Copy-paste functionality via **Clipboard -feature** is now available in your virtual desktop, enabling easy transfer of text from your computer to your secure environment: [Copy-paste instructions for SD Desktop](../../data/sensitive-data/sd-desktop-access.md#copy-paste-from-your-laptop-to-virtual-desktop).

 * The Clipboard acts as a secure intermediary, facilitating the one-way transfer of data from your laptop to the virtual desktop, guaranteeing that copied text remains isolated from other processes and preventing unauthorized access to sensitive information.
-This feature is available for virtual desktops created after 7.3.2024.

 * As a reminder, data exports from the virtual desktop are possible via the Data Gateway, and they are managed by the project manager or CSC's helpdesk.
 For more information please see [Export data from SD Desktop](../../data/sensitive-data/sd-desktop-export.md).